 What is The Trees?

 Dad and me, in Berlin's Grunewald Forest, 1969.
-NBC News had posted him in Berlin by NBC News to cover the Soviet invasion of Czechoslovakia.
+NBC News had posted him to Berlin to cover the Soviet invasion of Czechoslovakia.

 I got to tag along starting in 1980, when I was eleven.

-When I went off to college in 1986, I was pretty eager to emulate dad and organize gatherings for people who'd enjoy talking to each other.
+When I started college in 1986, I was eager to organize gatherings like dad's.

 Who are you?